This site requires a more recent version of Adobe Flash Player to function properly.

-- SAP ERP Market Share: We estimate that SAP share in Enterprise Resource Planning (ERP) software market has declined from around 27.3% in 2008 to around 26.7% in 2011.
-We expect it to decline marginally to around 26% by the end of Trefis forecast period, primarily due to the increasing competition in the space.
+- SAP ERP Market Share: We estimate that SAP share in Enterprise Resource Planning (ERP) software market has declined from around 26.8% in 2008 to around 24.6% in 2012.
+We are yet to update SAP's market share in the ERP software market from Gartner's report.
+We expect it to improve steadily to around 28% by the end of Trefis forecast period, primarily due to the increased integration of HANA, which has seen very good off-take with its application software.
 SAP has made some significant acquisitions like SuccessFactors which should help it capture some portion of the growing cloud based software market.
-If SAP manages to capture 30% of the market by the end of the forecast period, there could be a 5% upside to its price estimate.
+If SAP manages to capture 35% of the market by the end of the forecast period, there could be a 7% upside to its price estimate.

 For additional details, select a driver above or select a division from the interactive Trefis split for SAP at the top of the page.